Feature

 Kerry’s Smug range of hybrid butter on sale in Morrisons.
 Credit: Just Food

-What Kerry seeks to achieve with Smug, which was rolled out in UK retailers, is unclear.
-Particularly so, when consumption of fresh cow’s milk is declining in the UK and Europe, while 100% plant-based alternatives formulated with oats or almonds are gaining traction with consumers.
+What Kerry seeks to achieve with Smug, which was rolled out in UK retailers, is unclear, particularly when consumption of fresh cow’s milk is declining in the UK and Europe, while 100% plant-based alternatives formulated with oats or almonds have gained some traction.
 Why the halfway house?

 Kerry’s key marketing message is people’s health and the environment, lauding the Smug range as having as much as 40% less saturated fat and up to 54% less CO2 emissions – both varying across the range – than traditional dairy.